CaioFrancisco/Mathy/README.md

 > divider

 It are for receive a list of divisors of that number.
 It have only one argument.
 The `num`.
 The name already says why serves this argument.

+> num_expression(IN CODING.
+NOT ARE IN THE LIB)

+It are in construction.